Matterhorn ski paradise

 Skiing and snowboarding 365 days a year – something this unique destination, straddling the border between Switzerland and Italy, pulls off with international flair.
 Come to Zermatt and enjoy Swiss hospitality coupled with Italian lifestyle.

-Enjoy the runs on endless pistes with a spectacular backdrop of mountains.
+Enjoy the ski runs on endless slopes with a spectacular backdrop of mountains.
 At almost 4'000 metres of altitude, Matterhorn ski paradise is the highest winter sports area in the Alps.
 Apart from guaranteed snow conditions, the region is one of the best-developed and extensive ski resorts anywhere in the world.

 FActs & Figures